 New schools were constructed to provide classroom space based upon existing or projected overcrowding and/or overall physical condition.
 In addition, new STEM-focused high school campuses create options for students seeking a non-traditional and rigorous high school experience in engineering, healthcare and information technology.

 - Global Impact Academy and FCS Innovation Academy (STEM-focused high schools)

 - New Crabapple Middle School

-- Riverwood International Charter School replacement (to be completed in 2022)
+- Riverwood International Charter School replacement

 * Replacement buildings for Conley Hills Elementary School and McClarin High School are still under discussion due to changing enrollment needs.

 During Capital Plan 2022, renovation projects occurred at 88 schools.
 Learning environments were improved through new roofing, flooring, plumbing, wiring, painting, replacement of windows and doors, ceilings, mechanical system equipment, water piping, HVAC, ADA renovations, infrastructure improvements, repaving, fire alarms and sprinklers, correction of drainage issues and other site improvements, sports equity, physical education facilities, classroom additions, and program-driven modifications.
 In addition: